pryv/dev-site/DataTypes.md

 * `stateId`(identity, TODO: link):
 	* For state change events: The value must be either a valid state's id, or `null` meaning "no tracked state".
 	* For mark events: Optional.
 Indicates the particular state the event is associated with, if any.
+* `value`: Optional.
+A JSON object holding a value associated with the event.
+This value object's properties must be booleans, numbers, strings, or null values (no objects allowed).
 * `comment` (string): Optional.
 User comment or note for the event.
 * `clientData` (item additional data, TODO: link):  Optional.
 Additional client data for the event.